rlan/start-page/README.md

-# Start Ｐage
+# Start Page

-This is a start page built with [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/).
+This is a start page built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).